jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/scVelo_blog/RNAvelocity.md

   ...
 ```

 This produces a more interesting plot.
-However, cell type labels are too big and they overlap to each other.
+However, cell type labels are too big and some of them overlap.

 <img src="figures/scvelo_pbmc_velocity_stream_cell_types.png" alt="celltypist clusters + scVelo" width="500">

 Figure 4.
 Cell types as defined by celltypist including scVelo trajectories.

-The size of labels can be reduced by manually indicating the fontsize:
+The size of labels can be reduced by manually defining the fontsize:

 ```python
     scv.pl.velocity_embedding_stream(